vsaint1/tj-engine/README.md

 ## Development and build

-- Required tools and toolchains for each platform:
+- All the `requirements` for each platform are listed below with minimal version (major, minor, patch).

 ### Windows